berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

-**Summary**: In this exercise, you learnt how to easily test the migration from Oracle to Azure Database for PostgreSQL.
+**Summary**: In this exercise, you learnt how to easily test the migration from Oracle to Azure Database for PostgreSQL using ora2pg.